ONLYOFFICE/services4integration/alfresco/standalone/README.md

 ```
 The script is finished
 ```
 Then you can go to the Alfresco web interface at: `http://IP-SERVER:8080/alfresco` and check the connector operation.
+Default login: Admin password: admin

+To configure the onlyoffice plugin follow the link: `http://IP-SERVER:8080/alfresco/s/onlyoffice/onlyoffice-config`